An energy-capacity inequality for Legendrian submanifolds: Proof of Theorem

 \begin{proof}

 The absolute version is proved as \cite[Lemmas 6.2-6.6]{Orderability}, which establish upper bounds, say $M_j>0,$ on the number of components, $\delta$-essential minima and absolute value of Euler characteristics of various restrictions of the maps.
-Here the $M_j = M_j(\delta, E, g)$ and can be thought of ``excessively large" since they each contain terms with $\delta^{-2}.$ For the lemmas which require holomorphicity of the map, we indicate how the proof of the absolute case extends to the relative case.
+We will see below that the $M_j = M_j(\delta, E, g)$ and can be thought of ``excessively large" since they each contain terms with $\delta^{-2}.$ For the lemmas which require holomorphicity of the map, we indicate how the proof of the absolute case extends to the relative case.
 For the lemmas which only require smoothness of the map, we apply their results to $u^d.$ We review each below.

-Without any modification, the proof of \cite[Lemma 6.2]{Orderability} implies the number of components of $Z^S_R(u)$ and $Z_S^R(u)$ is at most $M_1.$ The relative version of the Monotonicity Lemma \ref{lma:monotonicity} supplements the absolute version.
-Adding Lemma \ref{lma:MaximumPrinciple} to preclude boundary maxima, the proof of \cite[Lemma 6.3]{Orderability} shows the number of $\delta$-essential local minima of $u$ is at most $M_2.$ Again, the Monotonicity Lemma-based proof carries over verbatim.
+Without any modification, the proof of \cite[Lemma 6.2]{Orderability} implies the number of components of $Z^S_R(u)$ and $Z_S^R(u)$ is at most $M_1 = \frac{8E}{C \delta^2}$ where $E$ is the energy defined in equation (\ref{eq:HoferEnergyE}) and $C$ is the constant from Lemma \ref{lma:monotonicity}.
+The relative version of the Monotonicity Lemma \ref{lma:monotonicity} supplements the absolute version.
+Adding Lemma \ref{lma:MaximumPrinciple} to preclude boundary maxima, the proof of \cite[Lemma 6.3]{Orderability} shows the number of $\delta$-essential local minima of $u$ is at most $M_2= \frac{2E}{C \delta^2}.$ Again, the Monotonicity Lemma-based proof carries over verbatim.

 Since the proof of \cite[Lemma 6.4]{Orderability} uses only smooth topology, we use it to prove